dabapps/django-readers/README.md

 A dictionary is returned because these projectors are intended to be _composable_: multiple simple projector functions can be combined into a more complex projector function that returns a dictionary containing the keys from all of its child projectors.

-This composition generally happens at the place in your codebase where the the domain model is actually being _used_ (in a view, say).
+This composition generally happens at the place in your codebase where the domain model is actually being _used_ (in a view, say).
 The projection will therefore contain precisely the keys needed by that view.
 This solves the problem of models becoming vast ever-growing flat namespaces containing all the functionality needed by all parts of your application.

 Projectors can be combined.
 The keys and values from the dictionary returned by each individual projector are merged togther.